FrancisBanville/ms_interpreting_probabilities/README.md

 latitudes.
 Probabilities of regional interactions were obtained with a false positive rate of 5% and a false negative rate of 10%.
 Local probabilistic interactions were derived from the probabilistic metaweb by setting the value of
-$p$ (the local probability of interaction among potentially interacting species) to $1$, ensuring a conservative comparison between aggregated local webs and metawebs.
-Aggregated local webs were obtained by aggregating both the species and interactions found within a particular latitudinal window, with the values of $p$ remaining at their maximum value of $1$ following @eq:aggregate.
+$P(L|M)$ (the local probability of interaction among potentially interacting species) to $1$, ensuring a conservative comparison between aggregated local webs and metawebs.
+Aggregated local webs were obtained by aggregating both the species and interactions found within a particular latitudinal window, with the values of $P(L|M)$ remaining at their maximum value of $1$ following
-](figures/spatial_scaling.png){#fig:spatial}
+@eq:aggregate. ](figures/spatial_scaling.png){#fig:spatial}

 ## Box 1: A spatiotemporally explicit model of interactions